New York College Costs 2026

 New York College Costs Overview

 New York is home to 7+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at NY public universities is $8,200 per year, which is 25% below the national average of $10,940.
+The average in-state tuition at NY public universities is $8,200 per year, which is 25% below the national planning benchmark of $10,940.
 When you add room and board ($15,800/year), the total annual cost of attending a public university in New York reaches $24,000.

 Private universities in New York average $44,800 per year in tuition alone, making a 4-year private degree approximately $242,400 including room and board.
 For students seeking a more affordable path, New York community colleges charge an average of just $5,400 per year, offering significant savings for the first two years before transferring to a four-year institution.